 It was my first week after taking leadership of the internship program at work, and I was feeling…exhausted.
 You know the feeling.
-For all intents and purposes, you just got promoted, but you didn’t get a raise OR a new title.
-You DID, however, get a nice little bundle of extra responsibility and, in my case, 16 people to manage.
+You just got promoted, except you didn’t get a raise or a new title.
+You did, however, get a nice little bundle of extra responsibility and, in my case, 16 people to manage.
 And that’s awesome!
-Taking on more responsibility at work gives you the opportunity to learn new skills, get extra experience, and prove how valuable you are to the company.
+Taking on more responsibility allows you to learn new skills, get extra experience, and prove your value to the company.
 In an ideal world, your boss or client would notice your great work and give you a raise.
 Unfortunately, that is seldom the case, you have to learn how to ask for a raise.

 So how do you ask for a raise and get it?
 You need to show how you add value to the organization, show your accomplishments, and do your research.
 Follow these six tips for how to ask for a raise (and get one)!